binford2k/showoff/_tutorials/presentation.md

 }
 ```

-There are many more configuration options you can include, from defining passwork
+There are many more configuration options you can include, from defining password
 protection, to choosing a syntax highlighting theme, to even choosing and configuring
 a Markdown rendering engine.
 More information is available in the
 [User Manual](../documentation/PRESENTATION_rdoc.html)